Improve Your Process

-With YMC-Triart Prep, a pH stable preparative grade HPLC stationary phase gets available.
+YMC-Triart Prep is a pH stable and mechanically robust preparative grade HPLC stationary phase.
 This hybrid material can be produced in lot sizes of up to several hundred kg.
-It is well suited for production scale applications, as it is available up to multi-ton scale.
+It is well suited for production scale applications, as it is available up to multi-ton scale and suitable for repeated packing.

 YMC-Triart Prep is chemically stable up to pH 10.0.
 This provides more flexibility for method development and also allows for more efficient cleaning-in-place (CIP) procedures.
 From real life process development work YMC-Triart Prep has been shown to outperform traditional silica-based materials in terms of durability up to 4-fold.
 Longer column lifetimes lead to greater amounts of product being produced per kilogram of stationary phase.
 The results are: improved production procedures and reduced overall costs.